eclipse-basyx/basyx-applications/aas-gui/README.md

 [HelloWorldPlugin.vue](./Frontend/aas-web-gui/src/components/SubmodelPlugins/HelloWorldPlugin.vue)

-The HelloWorld Plugin can visualize a Submodel containing any number of SubmodelElements aslong as they are of the modeltype `Property`, `MultiLanguageProperty`, `File`, `Operation`.
+The HelloWorld Plugin can visualize a Submodel containing any number of SubmodelElements aslong as they are of the modeltype `Property`, `MultiLanguageProperty`, `File`, `Operation`, `Range`.
 SubmodelElementCollections are not supported in this Plugin!
 The SemanticID of the Submodel is: